 Some players felt left behind.
 Characters were shifting further into cookie-cutter templates for personality.

 Still, New Leaf boasted impressive numbers.
 Check out this chart of estimated dialog in New Leaf compared to full texts of other popular works:

-I used more specific numbers and added more comparisons, but our real hero for this data lives here.
+Our real hero for this data lives here.